AFROTC-Det-345/llab-spring-23/345 CSQ OI - Spring 23.md

 - **Extended Cadet Leaders (ECL)** – Cadets scheduled to be commissioned in the upcoming year who have completed all Aerospace Studies and LLAB requirements but have not graduated, normally AS700 or AS800 cadets.

 #### 4. Textbook
+There are no textbooks required for this course.
 LLAB and PT goals are met by implementation of a robust LLAB program that incorporates and accomplishes the objectives and samples of behavior in AFI 36-2011 Vol 1, Cadet’s Guide to Leadership Laboratory (LLAB) Curriculum.
 Each objective in Vol 1 will be accomplished at least once per academic year.

 #### 5. Grade Determination
 LLAB is on a pass/no credit system.
 There is no scale associated with the assignment of the pass/no credit grade.
 To pass you must meet **all** of the following requirements:
   1. All cadets must attend a minimum of 80 percent of LLAB activities.
 Cadets must also meet the 80 percent PT attendance requirements to pass LLAB.
   2. Cadet must show a positive attitude towards training.
 The inability or refusal to conform to military training may result in immediate failure and/or dismissal from the course.
 This requirement is assumed to be met by all cadets, unless otherwise documented.

 ### OTHER INFORMATION
 #### 1. Detachment 345 Cadet Communication
 The Cadet Squadron MS Teams page has source documents pertinent to your success in this class.
 It can be found here: [https://teams.microsoft.com/l/team/19%3axT2oLqa5SflJVRQhdmP2ndaYvFH3lKZzm2hNTG_8pn41%40thread.tacv2/conversations?groupId=cb726f59-dd8a-4a54-93e5-5fd00b88824e&tenantId=4c25b8a6-17f7-46f9-83f0-54734ab81fb1](https://teams.microsoft.com/l/team/19%3axT2oLqa5SflJVRQhdmP2ndaYvFH3lKZzm2hNTG_8pn41%40thread.tacv2/conversations?groupId=cb726f59-dd8a-4a54-93e5-5fd00b88824e&tenantId=4c25b8a6-17f7-46f9-83f0-54734ab81fb1)

-#### 2. Practical Military Training (PMT)
-PMT is an AFROTC-sponsored training activity uniquely military or that Holm Center or AFROTC instructions or the Detachment Commander designates as PMT.
-There are two types of PMT: mandatory and voluntary.

-**Mandatory PMT** is an AFROTC sponsored training activity when an active duty member assigned within AFROTC authorizes, plans, facilitates and/or provides resources for the activity.
-Examples of mandatory PMT include, but are not limited to: Numbered LLAB objectives (implemented IAW AFI 36-2011 Vol 1) or PT objectives (implemented IAW AFI 36-2011 Vol 1 and AFROTC Supplement to AFI 36-2905).

-**Voluntary PMT** is any AFROTC sponsored, military-related training activity that the Det/CC designates as voluntary PMT.
-Examples of voluntary-PMT include, but are not limited to: Mock deployments, base visits, and Honor Guard membership.

-For the Spring 2023 term, mandatory PMT will include weekly LLAB for all cadets on Tuesdays from 1530 to 1730.
-For FTP and IMT cadets, an additional hour of mandatory PMT will be conducted on Fridays from 1500-1600.
-See weekly OPORD for full details.
-During the Friday sessions, training material will be focused specifically on the FTP lesson objectives and the mastery of all IMT/FTP objectives for students attending Field Training between May through August 2023.
-Cadets will attend no more than six (6) hours per week (Monday through Sunday) of mandatory PMT activities each week.
-Deviations from the mandatory PMT maximum time limits will be coordinated and approved by the Detachment 345 Commander in advance.
-Cadets may receive medical care at a Military Treatment Facility or a military-authorized civilian treatment facility for injuries that occur **ONLY** during PMT.

-#### 3. Non-PMT activities
-There are many activities cadets participate in that are not training and/or are not sponsored by the Detachment or Cadet Squadron.
-Non-PMT activities include those events that are neither part of the scheduled coursework, part of the curricular activities, nor within the definition of PMT, but have social, public relations, or educational value.
-Cadets are encouraged to participate in as many opportunities as possible while being mindful not to over commit themselves at the expense of their academics.
-Care should be taken when non-PMT activities are announced or posted such that non-PMT activities are not confused with PMT.
-Activities such as cadet staff or flight meetings conducted outside LLAB are considered non-PMT, regardless of whether or not participants wear the AFROTC uniforms.

-AFROTC is not liable for non-PMT activities and is strictly voluntary.
-Injuries incurred during non-PMT activities could result in loss of AFROTC status and benefits.

-#### 4. Medical Qualification
+#### 2. Medical Qualification
 Non-contract cadets who have not completed a Department of Defense Medical Examination Review Board (DoDMERB) physical are required to have a sports physical to participate in LLAB/PT.
 A sports physical will expire no later than one year after completed and dated.
 If you do not have a certified sports physical on file, you will be required to attend all weekly PT sessions and observe to avoid an unexcused absence.

 For contracted cadets placed on a Medical Recheck Status (MRS), you will be excused from participating in PT activities and attempting the PFA; however you will still be required to attend all weekly PT sessions to avoid an unexcused absence.

 ## CHAPTER 2 - ADMINISTRATION
+### Situation
-**Situation.** HQ ROTC has directed Detachment 345 to execute Practical Military Training (PMT) in accordance with AFROTCI 36-2011, _Cadet Operations_ and AFROTC 36-2011 Volume 1, _Cadet’s Guide to Leadership Laboratory (LLAB) Curriculum, Academic Year 2022- 2023_ to recruit, train, and commission the world’s best Air Force and Space Force Second Lieutenants.
+HQ ROTC has directed Detachment 345 to execute Practical Military Training (PMT) in accordance with AFROTCI 36-2011, _Cadet Operations_ and AFROTC 36-2011 Volume 1, _Cadet’s Guide to Leadership Laboratory (LLAB) Curriculum, Academic Year 2022- 2023_ to recruit, train, and commission the world’s best Air Force and Space Force Second Lieutenants.
 This directive establishes the mission, responsibilities, and Det 345 force structure.

+### Mission
-**Mission.** The 345th Air Force ROTC Detachment Cadet Wing trains, educates, and motivates cadets to develop leadership and followership skills necessary to commission as Air Force and Space Force officers through the embodiment of core values, comprehension of doctrine, and esprit de corps.
+The 345th Air Force ROTC Detachment Cadet Wing trains, educates, and motivates cadets to develop leadership and followership skills necessary to commission as Air Force and Space Force officers through the embodiment of core values, comprehension of doctrine, and esprit de corps.

+### Vision
-**Vision.** Fostering a high performing and supportive environment that emphasizes mentorship, ownership, and attention to detail.
+Fostering a high performing and supportive environment that emphasizes mentorship, ownership, and attention to detail.

+### Policies
-**Policies.** Outlined below are various Cadet Wing policies to be implemented throughout the Fall 2022 semester.
+Outlined below are various Cadet Wing policies to be implemented throughout the Fall 2022 semester.
 The intention for these policies is to clearly covey expectations for the Cadet Wing as a whole, and to serve as a quick reference for all cadets.

 ** IAW AFROTCI 36-2011V3, para 9.10.1, “cadets and participating students must achieve at least 80% attendance over the course of the term to pass each of the following: AS Class, LLAB, and PT.
 All absences will initially be categorized as unexcused and will count against the 80% attendance requirement.
 At the discretion of the primary instructor, the absence may be marked as excused after the cadet completes missed objectives.
 Excused absences will count towards meeting the 80% attendance requirement.”